 Many people in the UK take regular medication to manage health conditions.
-In fact, a recent NHS survey found that almost half of all UK adults currently take prescription medication daily with two million pensioners taking seven different prescription drugs per day.
+In fact, a recent NHS survey found that almost half of all UK adults currently take prescription medication daily with two million older people taking five different prescription drugs per day.

 Taking medication usually becomes routine, especially if you have been taking it for a while.
 However, some people struggle to remember to take medication, which may lead to serious health issues including unpleasant side effects and ineffective treatment.
 Fortunately, a dosette box can be used to help you organise your medication more effectively.
 They are also great for anyone who struggles to open child-proof medication bottles or for those caring for someone requiring regular medication.
 With this in mind, here is everything you need to know about dosette boxes.